szymixon15/G-Trojan/README.md

 # G-Trojan
-Repository for HackYeah2025 in Cracov
+Repository for HackYeah2025 in Cracow